-Below is an overview of general Graduate Division requirements for the master’s program — Plan C. Graduate programs may have additional requirements, contact the program for details.
+Below is an overview of general Office of Graduate Education requirements for the master’s program — Plan C. Graduate programs may have additional requirements, contact the program for details.

 |Total Credit Requirements||Neither a thesis nor a specified number of course credits is required.
 The student must demonstrate competence by examination and must meet the minimum residence requirement (two semesters of full-time work).
 Students must be registered in Masters Studies 500 or other appropriate classes during the term in which the degree is awarded.|